chickaroo/Bash_Workshop/2_bash_scripting_exercise.md

 ### Part 1: Create and Initialize the Script

-Create and open a new file named `prot_seq_tool.sh` using your text editor in the command line:
+Create and open a new file named `bash_intro.sh` using your text editor in the command line.

 Add the Shebang: The very first line of any Bash script is the Shebang (`#!`).
 It tells your operating system which program to use to execute the rest of the file (in our case, the bash shell).
 This line is mandatory for a script to run correctly.

-Add this line to the very top of `prot_seq_tool.sh`:
+Add this line to the very top of `bash_intro.sh`:

 ```bash
 #!/usr/bin/env bash
 ```

 We need to make sure our script is executable, which means that we can run the script.
-To do this, save and exit the editor, then change the permissions of the script file so that the user can execute the file: `chmod u+x prot_seq_tool.sh`
+To do this, save and exit the editor, then change the permissions of the script file so that the user can execute the file: `chmod u+x bash_intro.sh`

+**Tip:** If you are using Nano, save the file with `Ctrl+O`, then press `Enter` to confirm, and then exit the editor by pressing `Ctrl+X`.

 ### Part 2: Accepting Input and Defining Variables